ayanmali/Themus/backend/SCHEDULED_JOBS.md

 ## Configuration

-All scheduled jobs are enabled by the `@EnableScheduling` annotation on the main `DelphiApplication` class.
+All scheduled jobs are enabled by the `@EnableScheduling` annotation on the main `ThemusApplication` class.

 ## Monitoring